meow-wwww/meow-wwww.github.io/_pages/about.md

   - /about.html
 ---

 Hi 😆 This is Xiaoyu.
-I'm now a working as a research intern at the [HCI Initiative](https://hci.cse.ust.hk) of [The Hong Kong University of Science and Technology](https://www.ust.hk/), under the supervision of [Prof. Xiaojuan Ma](https://mxj.cse.ust.hk/).
+I'm now working as a research intern at the [HCI Initiative](https://hci.cse.ust.hk) of [The Hong Kong University of Science and Technology](https://www.ust.hk/), under the supervision of [Prof. Xiaojuan Ma](https://mxj.cse.ust.hk/).
 Previously I was a research intern at [Institute of Computing Technology, Chinese Academy of Sciences](https://englist.ict.cas.cn), supervised by [Prof. Tengxiang Zhang](https://saintnever.github.io/).

 I received my MSc degree in Big Data Technology from [HKUST](https://www.ust.hk/) and my BSc degree in Data Science at [Yuanpei College](https://yuanpei.pku.edu.cn/en/), [Peking University](https://english.pku.edu.cn/).